CircuitSetup/Remote/README.md

     </tr>
 </table>

-* M-board, or non-M-board with battery monitor Add-on required; only if LiPo battery is properly connected to battery monitor.
+* M-board, or non-M-board with BatMon Add-on required; only if LiPo battery is properly connected to battery monitor.

 ## SD card